wittigole/internship_usm/README.md

 ![bahamas_data_comparison](./plots/stellar_vs_halo_mass_wo_z_bahamas.jpg)

+WMAP9 cosmology, high AGN, low AGN: AGN heating temperature is raised/lowered by 0.2dex.
+All of the BAHAMAS variations match our data better than any of the FLAMINGO runs does.
+However, there is still a significant deviation.
+The best agreement is reached when increasing the AGN feedback strength by raising the AGN heating temperature. (that is...)

 ### C-OWLs

 ![cowls_data_comparison](./plots/stellar_vs_halo_mass_wo_z_cowls.jpg)

+WMAP7 (2011) or Planck XVI (2013) cosmology
 We have the reference run without AGN feedback (but _with_ SN feedback) and three models where the energy output of BHs is varied.
 In C-OWLs, the BH stores energy it gains from accreting mass until it reaches the threshold of heating up n<sub>heat</sub>=1 neighbouring gas cells by $\Delta T = 10^8 \rm K$.
 This is done in the AGN 8.0 model, in AGN 8.5 $\Delta T = 3\cdot 10^8 \rm K$ and in AGN 8.7 $\Delta T = 5\cdot 10^8 \rm K$.
 Since it takes longer to acquire the necessary amount of energy, the feedback is generally more bursty and energetic in case of higher $\Delta T$.

 [^1]: Note: From here on, instead of using the abovementioned procedure to compute R<sub>200</sub>, we directly take the M<sub>200</sub> measurements and compute R<sub>200</sub> directly from this.
 By doing so, we avoid numerical inaccuracies that could arise as M<sub>500</sub> itself was not measured but calculated from the M<sub>200</sub> measurements.